taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 ### Application Architecture

-- **Patterns of Enterprise Application Architecture** by Martin Fowler
+- **Patterns of Enterprise Application Architecture** (2002) by Martin Fowler
-- **Domain-Driven Design: Tackling Complexity in the Heart of Software** by Eric Evans
+- **Domain-Driven Design: Tackling Complexity in the Heart of Software** (2003) by Eric Evans
-- **Enterprise Integration Patterns** by Gregor Hohpe
+- **Enterprise Integration Patterns** (2003) by Gregor Hohpe
-- **Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems** by Martin Kleppmann
+- **Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems** (2017) by Martin Kleppmann
-- **Implementing Domain-Driven Design** by Vaughn Vernon
+- **Implementing Domain-Driven Design** (2013) by Vaughn Vernon
-- **Clean Architecture** by Robert Cecil Martin
+- **Clean Architecture** (2017) by Robert Cecil Martin
-- **Thinking in Systems: A Primer** by Donella H. Meadows, Diana Wright
+- **Thinking in Systems: A Primer** (2008) by Donella H. Meadows, Diana Wright
-- Fundamentals of Software Architecture: An Engineering Approach (2020) by Mark Richards, Neal Ford
-- Cloud Native Patterns: Designing change-tolerant software by Cornelia Davis
+- **Information Architecture: For the Web and Beyond.
+Designing Large-scale Web Sites** (4th, 2015) by Louis Rosenfeld , Peter Morville
+- Domain-Driven Design Distilled (2016) by Vaughn Vernon
+- The Design of Design: Essays from a Computer Scientist (2010) by Frederick P. Brooks Jr
+- Pattern-Oriented Software Architecture Volume 1~5 (1996) by Frank Buschmann, Hans Rohnert
-- Building Evolutionary Architectures: Support Constant Change by Neal Ford, Patrick Kua, and Rebecca Parsons
+- Building Evolutionary Architectures: Support Constant Change (2017) by Neal Ford, Patrick Kua, and Rebecca Parsons
-- The Art of Scalability: Scalable Web Architecture, Processes, and Organizations for the Modern Enterprise by Martin L. Abbott, Michael T. Fisher
+- The Art of Scalability: Scalable Web Architecture, Processes, and Organizations for the Modern Enterprise (2015) by Martin L. Abbott, Michael T. Fisher
-- Web Application Architecture: Principles, Protocols and Practices by Leon Shklar
+- Web Application Architecture: Principles, Protocols and Practices (2009) by Leon Shklar
 - Software Architecture: Foundations, Theory, and Practice by Richard N. Taylor
 - Java Application Architecture: Modularity Patterns with Examples Using OSGi by Kirk Knoernschild
 - System Architecture: Strategy and Product Development for Complex Systems by Bruce Cameron, Daniel Selva, and Edward F. Crawley